 Whilst most rainwater tank plumbing seems simple enough, any plumbing used by hot water systems, toilets or laundry facilities must be completed by a professional, licensed plumber.
 Licensed plumbers must provide a ‘Certificate of Compliance,’ the purpose of which is to:

-Confirm that the plumber is licenced to perform the work
+- Confirm that the plumber is licensed to perform the work

 Engaging a licensed contractor for your rainwater tank plumbing will also ensure that your tank remains covered by the manufacturer’s warranty.